 The First Photo

-The first fixed image was taken in 1822 by the Frenchman Joseph Nicephorus Niepce, but it has not survived to this day.
-Therefore, the first photograph in history is considered to be the picture "View from the window”, obtained by Niepce in 1826 with the help of a camera obscura on a tin plate covered with a thin layer of asphalt.
+The first fixed image was taken in 1822 by the Frenchman Joseph Nicephorus Niepce, but it has not survived.
+Therefore, the first photograph in history is considered the picture "View from the window," obtained by Niepce in 1826 with the help of a camera obscura on a tin plate covered with a thin layer of asphalt.

 You may also like to read: First Photograph: The Very First Shots of Photography History